apache/mynewt-site/docs/os/tutorials/nRF52.md

 Create two targets for the nRF52-DK board - one for the bootloader and one for the Blinky application.

-Run the following `newt target` commands, from your project directory (~/dev/myproj), to create a bootloader target.
+Run the following `newt target` commands, from your project directory, to create a bootloader target.
 We name the target `nrf52_boot`:

 <font color="#F2853F">
-Note: For this tutorial, we are using the nRF52-DK board.
+Note: This tutorial uses the Nordic nRF52-DK board.
 You must specify the correct bsp for the board you are using. </font>

 * For the Nordic Dev Kit choose @apache-mynewt-core/hw/bsp/nrf52dk instead (in the highlighted lines)
 * For the Rigado Eval Kit choose @apache-mynewt-core/hw/bsp/bmd300eval instead (in the highlighted lines)